DeCriTeam/DeCri/README.md

 # DeCRI - Decentralized Coral Reef Initiative

-> Get part of a community that want to preserve and restore the coral reefs throughout the world!
+> Get part of a community that wants to preserve and restore the coral reefs throughout the world!

 ## Contributors